DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

   d.
 Click **Create Model**

   This creates a named API model, but there's no description attached to that name, just yet.
+  Let's do that now.

 4. On the resulting page, click on ‘Import’ to import an API specification.